dinavinter/b2b-training-demo/README.md

 # b2b-training-demo

+**Site config**
+* Create a new site in CDC
+* Go to "Site Settings" in CDC and add .*/github.io/* and .*/localhost/* to trusted urls
+* Enable site under "Organization management"
+* Follow wave 2 to build all policy

+**Working on remote site**
 Demo published to https://dinavinter.github.io/b2b-training-demo

 To avoid CORS errors launch chrome with the following command:

-"C:\Program Files (x86)\Google\Chrome\Application\chrome.exe" --disable-web-security --disable-gpu --user-data-dir=~/chromeTemp  https://dinavinter.github.io/b2b-training-demo/index.html
+"C:\Program Files (x86)\Google\Chrome\Application\chrome.exe" --disable-web-security --disable-gpu --user-data-dir=~/chromeTemp  https://dinavinter.github.io/b2b-training-demo

-In order to config your site to work properly with the demo you need to add .*/github.io/* to trusted urls in site configuration, then use 'Config' to config your site details.
+**Web site setup**
+* Go to 'Auth Service Config'
+    * set 'use athorization service' to false
+    * set clientId and clientSecret from site settings in plainId
+* Go to "Client config"
+    * set your apiKey and domain

 **Working local**

-**Installation**

 * Clone repository or create your own using "template repository"
 * Run server\install.bat

-**Run**
+* In powershell:
+    * cd  .\server

-* Run server\run.bat
+    * py .\server.py

-* Browse localhost:4580\index.html
+* Browse https:\\localhost:4580\index.html

+**Web site setup**
-*  Go to 'Auth Service Config' set 'use athorization service' to true
+* Go to 'Auth Service Config'
+    * set 'use athorization service' to true
+    * set clientId and clientSecret from site settings in plainId
+    * press on "go to mainPage"
+* Go to "Client config"
+    * set your apiKey and domain
+    * press on "go to mainPage"